National aerial capability

 The addition of three new aircraft to join our aerial firefighting fleet this summer will greatly enhance Australia’s emergency management preparedness.

-We will continue to work with the National Aerial Firefighting Centre (NAFC) to shape the future fleet of aircraft that can be used for firefighting, emergency rescue and evacuation and other emergency assistance for Australians in all types of disasters.
+We will continue to work with the National Aerial Firefighting Centre (NAFC) to shape the future fleet of aircraft that can be used for firefighting, emergency rescue and evacuation and other assistance for Australians in all types of disasters.

-While states and territories have, and will continue to have, primary responsibility for Australia’s aerial firefighting capacity, the Australian Government has made significant improvements to the way states and territories are supported in disaster preparedness, response and recovery.
+While states and territories have, and will continue to have, primary responsibility for Australia’s aerial firefighting capability, the Australian Government has made significant improvements to the way states and territories are supported in disaster preparedness, response and recovery.

 Purpose